1. Howard Park Community Center

 2. Mary Brandon Park

-4. Dreher Park
+3. Dreher Park

-5. Pooch Pines Dog Park
+4. Pooch Pines Dog Park

-This park officially opened 08-21-04.
-Located at 7715 Forest Hill Blvd., within Okeeheelee Park on Forest Hill Boulevard, just east of Florida's Turnpike and west of West Palm Beach.
+Pooch Pines Dog Park is located at 7715 Forest Hill Blvd., within Okeeheelee Park on Forest Hill Boulevard, just east of Florida's Turnpike and west of West Palm Beach.
 Directions: From I-95, take Forest Hill Boulevard exit in West Palm Beach and travel west approximately 6 miles to the main Okeeheelee Park entrance on the north (right) side of the road.
-Turn right into park and follow the park road to the Pooch Pines sign.
+Turn right into the park and follow it to the Pooch Pines sign.
 Turn right at the sign and the dog park is at the top of the hill, across from the Nature Center.

 NOTE: We can't visit every area on a regular basis, so if you have information about any dog parks or beaches, or any other animal recreation facilities, in the West Palm Beach area, please contact FloridaPets.net.